Performative Landscapes – interviews with the artists

 Exploring new balances and interactions between human, body and “nature”

-PERFORMATIVE LANDSCAPES is one of three Metropolis Residency programmes in 2020.
-Six international artists have been invited.
+PERFORMATIVE LANDSCAPES was one of three Metropolis Residency programmes in 2020.
+Seven international artists lived and worked in Copenhagen for a month in August/September.

 Nana Francisca works with co-creational encounters between humans and other-than-humans.
 Based on bodily immersion and relations, she explores performative potentials and encounters spanning species and modes of existence, both live as well as through mediated interventions.